Ncheta/Tangerine/README.md

 ## Overview
 Tangerine is a custom-built 2D rendering engine focused on understanding and implementing the fundamentals of modern graphics programming.
 The engine handles rendering pipelines, texture management, sprite batching, shaders, and other core systems required for real-time applications.
-The project was developed to explore graphics programming concepts including GPU resource management, rendering optimization, and engine architecture.

 ## Features
 - Custom OpenGL rendering pipeline